 Upon completion of the maintenance or repair tasks, the technician or maintenance team documents their work, including any parts replaced and the time taken to complete the job.
 This information is crucial for record-keeping and future reference.

 After the work is completed and documented, the fleet maintenance work order is officially closed.
-It is archived for future reference, and any associated costs are recorded for accounting purposes.
+It is documented with work order logs for future reference, and any associated costs are recorded for accounting purposes.
 This marks the end of the maintenance cycle for that specific task.

 Final Thoughts